 Using RTI it is possible to discern the stratigraphic sequence of carving and striation.
 This is clearest for the larger of the two conjoined spirals.
 At the outer edge of this spiral a polishing striation can clearly be seen butting up against the carved edge.
-This is then cut by the outer whorl of the spiral and the exterior meandering line.
+This is then cut by the outer whorl of the spiral and the exterior meandering line (Fig. 4).
 This sequence of activity is suggestive of more than one episode of carving.
-This is confirmed by the digital microscopy of the carved grooves that exhibit two episodes of carving: the spiral was carved and then re-carved at a later date.
+This is confirmed by digital microscopy of the carved grooves which exhibit two episodes of carving: the spiral was carved and then re-carved at a later date (Fig. 5).
 We cannot know for certain whether this sequence of reworking followed rapidly, in the manner of a master craftsperson correcting the work of an amateur, or whether these should be regarded as distinct episodes of reworking indicative of a long use-life.

+Superficially, the Garboldisham macehead appears to resemble the decorated macehead from Knowth (Eogan and Richardson 1982) as both possess spiral decoration, though it diverges from the Knowth macehead in a number of ways.
+The decoration of both maceheads include spirals, but the Knowth examples are positioned on either side of the drilled hole of the macehead, the Garboldisham spirals meander across the surface of the macehead, and are not organised by the central axis of the drilled hole.
+Notably, the Knowth macehead is one of the few decorated artefacts in the British and Irish Neolithic repertoire in which decoration is executed in relief (the other example being Drum 1, Folkton), whereas the Garboldisham spirals are incised into the surface of the antler.
+One of the clear points that stand out from the decoration of the Garboldisham macehead is the way in which the decoration works with the grain and morphology of the antler.
+Arguably, it is this that lends the macehead with its unique character, and its unusual orientation when (or if) hafted (see Fig. 1B).
+Both its decoration, and its orientation mark the Garboldisham macehead out as distinctive when compared to the corpus of known antler maceheads.

 Dating

 Interestingly Garboldisham was on the original list of those maceheads chosen for radiocarbon dating by the Antler Macehead Dating Project (hereafter AMDP) mainly because of its unusual decoration and polishing, but it was not made available for sampling at that time.
 This date, as part of the Making a Mark project is therefore extremely welcome.
-The date of 4554±33 BP (OxA-33069) is in keeping with other dates obtained as part of AMDP financed by English Heritage (Loveday et al. 2007) but as with the other artefacts dated, the date falls on the Middle Neolithic plateau in the calibration curve and as a result has several date ranges within the 2 sigma bracket though slightly weighted towards 3240-3104 cal BC (56.4%) (Table xxxx).
+The date of 4554±33 BP (OxA-33069) is in keeping with other dates obtained as part of AMDP financed by English Heritage (Loveday et al. 2007) but as with the other artefacts dated, the date falls on the Middle Neolithic plateau in the calibration curve and as a result has several date ranges within the 2 sigma bracket though slightly weighted towards 3240-3104 cal BC (56.4%) (Table 1).